sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 You get the correct color using the following formula: `rgb_color = ((srgb_color / 255 + 0.055) / 1.055) ^ 2.4`.
 Doing this with an sRGB value of (188, 0, 188) will give us (0.5028864580325687, 0.0, 0.5028864580325687).
 A little off from our (0.5, 0.0, 0.5).
 Instead of doing a manual color conversion, you'll likely save a lot of time by using textures instead, as if they are store in an sRGB texture, the conversion to linear will happen automatically.
 We'll cover textures in the next lesson.

+## Demo

+<WasmExample example="tutorial4_buffer"></WasmExample>

+<AutoGithubLink/>

 ## Challenge
 Create a more complex shape than the one we made (aka. more than three triangles) using a vertex buffer and an index buffer.
 Toggle between the two with the space key.

-<WasmExample example="tutorial4_buffer"></WasmExample>

-<AutoGithubLink/>